 Zoe Saldaña sets box office record

-Zoe Saldaña is officially other worldly when it comes to picking profitable projects.
+(CNN) - Zoe Saldaña is officially otherworldly when it comes to picking profitable projects.

 "Avatar: The Way of the Water" director James Cameron also now becomes the first director to have three films earn that distinction with "Avatar" and "Titanic," which hit theaters in 1997.